lshpaner/kfre/README.md

 Returns:

-`float`: The risk of developing CKD within the specified timeframe, as a decimal.
+`float`: The risk of kidney failure within the specified timeframe, as a decimal.
 Multiply by 100 to convert to a percentage.

 Description: